 - There is no natural measure or scale for ranking different paradigms.

 Does science make progress through scientific revolutions?
 Are later paradigms better than earlier ones?
 No, Kuhn suggests, they are just different.
-The scientific revolutions which supplant one paradigm with another do not take us closer to the truth about the way the world is.
+The scientific revolutions that supplant one paradigm with another do not take us closer to the truth about how the world is.

-Science does not change its paradigm over night.
-Younger scientists take new paradigm forward.
-As Kuhn put it "a new scientific truth does not triumph by convincing its opponents and making them see the light, but rather because its opponents eventually die, and a new generation grows up that is familiar with it."
+Science does not change its paradigm overnight.
+Younger scientists take a new paradigm forward.
+As Kuhn put it, “a new scientific truth does not triumph by convincing its opponents and making them see the light, but rather because its opponents eventually die, and a new generation grows up that is familiar with it.”

 Thomas Kuhn showed contemporary philosophers could not ignore the history of science and the social context in which science takes place.
 Science is a product of the society in which it is practiced.